richefeu/rockable/sphinxdoc/source/syntaxShapes.rst

   in Rockable or in the program shapeSurvey

-- ``OBBtreeLevel`` (*int*) **number** set the number of levels for building an OBB-tree
+- ``OBBtreeLevel`` (*int*) **number**
+  (deprecated) set the number of levels for building an OBB-tree

 - ``nv`` (*int*) **numberOfVertices**